jezgillen/pdf2epub/README.md

 ## TODO

-* epub chapters not working for smaller document
 * Error handling without crashing
 * Make parameters adjustable, offset, scale_up, tab_threshold etc.
 * Selection of images that are not contained by a block